davidnormo/davidnormo.github.io/front-end-development-process/index.md

 <details>
 <summary>Other considerations...</summary>
-- What are the edge cases? (e.g. network timeouts and errors, browser back button)
+- What are the edge cases? (e.g. network timeouts and errors, browser back button)<br />
-- UX considerations?
+- UX considerations?<br />
-- Are there any liscencing considerations?
+- Are there any liscencing considerations?<br />
-- Performance considerations? (page load, bundle size)
+- Performance considerations? (page load, bundle size)<br />
 - Runtime/efficiency considerations?
-(CPU/Memory/IO)
+(CPU/Memory/IO)<br />
-- Security considerations? (parse inputs, escape outputs, cookies, information leaking etc)
+- Security considerations? (parse inputs, escape outputs, cookies, information leaking etc)<br />
-- Privacy considerations? (personal data, sensitve data e.g. credit card numbers)
+- Privacy considerations? (personal data, sensitve data e.g. credit card numbers)<br />
-- Audit/logging/maintenance considerations?
+- Audit/logging/maintenance considerations?<br />
-- Accessibility?
+- Accessibility?<br />
-- Does this require a feature flag?
+- Does this require a feature flag?<br />
-- Does this conflict with existing functionality?
+- Does this conflict with existing functionality?<br />
-- Are the dependent assets ready? (images, UX wireframes, fonts etc)
+- Are the dependent assets ready? (images, UX wireframes, fonts etc)<br />
-- How much time am I expected to spend working on it?
+- How much time am I expected to spend working on it?<br />
 </details>

-### Test/Code/Refactor
+### <a name="feature-code"></a>Test/Code/Refactor

+TBC

-### Explorative testing
+### <a name="feature-explorative-testing"></a>Explorative testing

-Once the bulk of the work is done, you probably have most of the
+Once the bulk of the work is done, you probably have the main cases done.
+The temptation here is to jump to the code review step but you need to resist the urge and do some thorough testing of your own.
+Be responsible.
+Don't let others find things you've missed without checking.

+### <a name="feature-review"></a>Code Review

+A good code review is one that you'd be happy to review yourself.
+There's a good middle ground between not enough detail and too much detail.

+### <a name="feature-deploy"></a>Deploy

+TBC

 ## Bug